nanochess/IntyColor/ReadMe.txt

     -m     Tries to use MOBs for more than 2 colors per card -c     Doesn't use constants.bas for -m option
-    -i     Generates BITMAP statements instead of DATA -r output.bmp  Generate BMP report of conversion in file red = error, green = GRAM, yellow = GROM grey = MOB
+    -i     Generates BITMAP statements instead of DATA -i2    Generates BITMAP statements using X and .
+    -r output.bmp  Generate BMP report of conversion in file red = error, green = GRAM, yellow = GROM grey = MOB